Board of Regents and Administrative Officers

 Objectives of the Graduate and Professional School

 The Graduate and Professional School maintains the official record for each graduate student and, in this role, serves as the primary administrative body and overarching source of information for graduate education.
-Once a graduate student is accepted by an academic department, interdisciplinary degree program, or college, the Graduate and Professional School assists with and facilitates progression toward the completion of a graduate degree through the maintenance of all official records.
-The Graduate and Professional School interacts directly with the Graduate and Professional Council and Graduate Operations Committee to set university guidelines, and all departments and colleges use these as a framework for operation, only setting more stringent standards when needed and appropriate.
-Clearance for graduation, including final review of theses, dissertations, and records of study when required, is performed by the Graduate and Professional School; but the Office of the Registrar is responsible for issuing all transcripts.
+Once a graduate student is accepted by an academic department, interdisciplinary degree program, or college/school, the Graduate and Professional School assists with and facilitates progression toward the completion of a graduate degree through the maintenance of all official records.
+The Graduate and Professional School interacts directly with the Graduate and Professional Council and Graduate Operations Committee to set university guidelines; and all departments, interdisciplinary degree programs, and colleges/schools use these as a framework for operation, only setting more stringent standards when needed and appropriate.
+Clearance for graduation, including final review of theses, dissertations, and records of study (when required), is performed by the Graduate and Professional School, but the Office of the Registrar is responsible for issuing all transcripts.

 The overall objective of graduate and professional studies is to provide a student with intellectual depth and breadth, appropriate training, and the professional development necessary to pursue a productive career in a profession and/or in various fields of teaching and research and in other ways make a larger contribution to society than would be otherwise possible.

-A graduate student is admitted for graduate study in a department to pursue generally only one of the university graduate programs at a time.
-Such programs are usually accessible by admission into a single department.
+A graduate student is admitted for graduate study in an academic unit to pursue generally only one of the university's graduate programs at a time.
+Such programs are usually accessible by admission into a single academic unit.
 A select number of combined degree programs allow a student the opportunity to pursue two degrees simultaneously.
-For a listing of the approved combined degree programs, a student should consult the graduate and professional catalog and his/her department.
-In some cases, an intercollegiate faculty oversees the programs allowing access through several departments.
-Each department has one or more graduate program directors and graduate advisors who can provide information about specific programs within that department.
+For a listing of the approved combined degree programs, a student should consult the Graduate and Professional Catalog and the administrative department or college/school.
+In some cases, an intercollegiate faculty oversees the programs allowing access through several academic units.
+Each unit has one or more graduate program directors and advisors who can provide information about specific programs within that academic unit.

-A student’s program of graduate study may consist of a combination of coursework, independent study and scholarly research resulting in a report, record of study, master’s thesis, or doctoral dissertation.
+A student’s program of graduate study may consist of a combination of coursework, independent study, and scholarly research resulting in a report, record of study, master’s thesis, or doctoral dissertation.
 In some programs, a student may be required to participate in an internship or other professional activity to satisfy particular degree requirements.
-Some departments require a student’s participation in teaching as part of the degree program.
+Some academic units may also require a student’s participation in teaching as part of the degree program.

 Administration of Graduate and Professional Studies

-The graduate faculty at Texas A&M University consists of the President, the Provost and Vice President of Academic Affairs, the Associate Provosts, the Deans of all subject-matter colleges and schools, selected Directors and properly qualified academic groups.
+The graduate faculty at Texas A&M University consists of the President, the Provost, Executive Vice President and Chief Academic Officer, the Associate Provosts, the Deans of all subject-matter colleges, selected Directors, and properly qualified academic groups.
 Members of the graduate faculty participate in the graduate degree programs of the University by serving on student advisory committees and teaching graduate courses.
 Individuals who are not members of the graduate faculty of Texas A&M University may not teach graduate courses or serve on student advisory committees unless special approval is granted by the Graduate and Professional School.

 Graduate and Professional School Administrative Officers